-Festival du Voyageur Solo
+Festival du Voyageur Solo, Winnipeg, Manitoba

-Saint-Boniface, Winnipeg’s French neighborhood is the home of the festival.
+Saint-Boniface, Winnipeg’s French neighborhood, is the home of the festival.
 I arrived and, naturally, took a moment to get oriented.
-I had to learn how the Festival works, what events were planned for the day, and where the best food was.
-I did all of that with a Beaver Tail in hand.
+I had to learn how the Festival worked, what events were planned for the day, and where the best food was.
+I did all of that with a BeaverTail in hand.

 Hmm.
 I think I should clarify.
-A Beaver Tail is deep fried dough made with whole wheat flour and pulled by hand to resemble the long, flat tail of a beaver.
+A BeaverTail is deep-fried dough made with whole wheat flour and pulled by hand to resemble the long, flat tail of a beaver.
 (The beaver uses its tail for many purposes but, most interestingly, it's used to slap the water to provide a warning to other beavers when it feels threatened.)
-The beaver tail pastry is traditionally topped with cinnamon and sugar but a variety of sweet and savory toppings are now offered.
+The BeaverTail pastry is traditionally topped with cinnamon and sugar but a variety of sweet and savory toppings are now offered.
 It's a must at least once a winter.

-I checked out the ice sculptures first, but passed a great day attending three concerts, sitting by a fire chatting with other festival goers, and watching kids on the toboggan run and sled races.
+I checked out the ice sculptures first but passed a great day attending three concerts, sitting by a fire chatting with other festival goers, and watching kids on the toboggan run and sled races.
 There was plenty to do to fill three days!

-Read about other things I did during my trip to Winnipeg.
+Read about other things I did during my trip to Winnipeg:

 - Going to the Spa Solo: Favorite Water Treatments Indoors and Out

 - The Canadian Human Rights Museum Is a Must

 I went to the Carnaval de Québec many times during university but, a few years ago, I went to the festival solo for the first time.

 Carnaval de Québec is considered the largest winter festival in the world.
 Alongside a lineup of international artists are traditional activities such as: